praful789/AWS-Lambda-Function/README.md

 2. Build the Docker image:

-3. Run the Lambda function locally (for testing purposes):
+3. Run the Lambda function locally :

 4. Test the function using cURL or an HTTP client: